phuocng/html-dom/posts/show-or-hide-table-columns.md

 </ul>
 ```

+{% callout %}
-> ## Good to know
+### Good to know

->
-> If a `label` has a single checkbox and a text node, clicking the text will force the checkbox to be changed.
+If a `label` has a single checkbox and a text node, clicking the text will force the checkbox to be changed.
+{% endcallout %}

 To build up the menu items, we [loop over](/loop-over-a-nodelist) the table headers, and [create](/create-an-element) a menu item for each of them: